Anoncheg1/emacs-async1/README.md

 **async1** is an Emacs Lisp package for building static pipelines of asynchronous functions, supporting both sequential and parallel execution patterns.
 It provides a simple interface to compose async chains of callbacks, with customizable result aggregation for parallel steps.

-Async functions don't return and callbacks don't return "futures/promises".
+Async callbacks don't return "futures/promises".
 Instead, together they build chain of calls that executed according to pipeline, asynchronous.

 Other Emacs packages with solution for "callback hell":
 - deferred https://github.com/kiwanami/emacs-deferred